 Under normal circumstances, I really hate moving.
 Several years spent in the United States Navy, and I can honestly say that I've had more than my fair share of packing boxes and bubble wrap.
 However, I am extremely excited about this next move - fortunately, it's just down the street and not several time zones away.

-Our current location, 210 Sabattus Street, has been a dental office for many years, and a big portion of our current patients came to see Dr. Bizier as children and are now bringing their own families.
+Our current location, 210 Sabattus Street, has been a dental office for many years, and a big portion of our current patients came to see Dr. Bizier as children and are now bringing their own families in.
 Our new location is just 2 minutes down the street from our current location.

 Serving Up Smiles